remorseXploited/caesar-cipher/README.md

 # caesar-cipher
 My implementation of Caesar cypher.
-By convention, the message before it is encrypted will be turned all into capital letters
+It handles all printable character in ASCII table.